-Dick P. Allen has served on Tandem's board of directors since July 2007, and previously served as the Company's Chairman from August 2007 to January 2013.
-Mr. Allen is also engaged directly in the diabetes community through his personal involvement with JDRF; the Mary & Dick Allen Diabetes Center at Hoag Hospital; and as a Board Member for Providence St. Joseph Health.
-Mr. Allen is a past chairman of the international board of directors of JDRF, and served as a member of the JDRF Board of Directors from July 2008 to June 2014.
-Mr. Allen has more than 45 years of experience in the health care industry and was previously the President of DIMA Ventures, Inc., a private investment firm providing seed capital and board-level support for start-up companies in the healthcare field.
+Mr. Allen has served on our board of directors since July 2007, and previously served as the Company's Chairman from August 2007 to January 2013.
+Mr. Allen is engaged directly in the diabetes community through his personal involvement with JDRF and the Mary & Dick Allen Diabetes Center at Hoag Memorial Hospital Presbyterian.
+Mr. Allen served as a member of the International Board of Directors of JDRF from July 2008 to June 2014 and as Chairman from July 2012 to June 2014.
+He currently serves on the board of Providence St. Joseph Health where he chairs the finance committee.
+Mr. Allen has more than 50 years of experience in the health care industry and was previously the President of DIMA Ventures, Inc., a private investment firm providing seed capital and board-level support for start-up companies in the healthcare field.
 He was a co-founder and Vice President of Caremark, Inc., a home infusion therapy company that was later acquired by Baxter International.
 He was also a co-founder and director of Pyxis Corporation that was later acquired by Cardinal Health, Inc. Mr. Allen received a B.S. (cum laude) from Yale University and an M.B.A. from Stanford University Graduate School of Business where he served on the faculty as a Lecturer in Strategic Management for thirteen years.

-Kim D. Blickenstaff has served as our President and Chief Executive Officer and as one of our directors since September 2007.
-Prior to joining our company, Mr. Blickenstaff served as Chairman and Chief Executive Officer of Biosite Incorporated, a provider of medical diagnostic products, from 1988 until its acquisition by Inverness Medical Innovations, Inc. in June 2007.
-Mr. Blickenstaff currently serves as Chairman of Medivation, Inc. (NASDAQ: MDVN), and is a member of its audit committee and compensation committee.
-He previously served as a director of DexCom, Inc. (NASDAQ: DXCM), a provider of glucose monitoring systems, from June 2001 to September 2007.
+Mr. Blickenstaff has served as our President and Chief Executive Officer and as one of our directors since September 2007.
+Prior to joining our company, Mr. Blickenstaff served as Chairman and Chief Executive Officer of Biosite Incorporated, or Biosite, a provider of medical diagnostic products, from 1988 until its acquisition by Inverness Medical Innovations, Inc. in June 2007.
+Mr. Blickenstaff previously served as a director of Medivation, Inc. (NASDAQ: MDVN), a biotechnology company, from 2005 to 2016, until its acquisition by Pfizer, and as a director of DexCom, Inc. (NASDAQ: DXCM), a provider of continuous glucose monitoring systems, from June 2001 to September 2007.
 Mr. Blickenstaff was formerly a certified public accountant and has more than 20 years of experience overseeing the preparation of financial statements.
 He received a B.A. in Political Science from Loyola University, Chicago, and an M.B.A. from the Graduate School of Business, Loyola University, Chicago.

-Fred E. Cohen, M.D., D.Phil. has served on our board of directors since June 2013.
-Dr. Cohen is a partner at TPG, a private equity firm he joined in 2001, and serves as co-head of TPG’s biotechnology group.
-Dr. Cohen served as a Professor of Cellular and Molecular Pharmacology at the University of California, San Francisco, from 1988 until 2014.
+Dr. Cohen has served on our board of directors since June 2013.
+Dr. Cohen is a Senior Managing Director of Vida Ventures, a venture capital firm.
+Prior to Vida Ventures, he was at TPG, a private equity firm, from 2001-2016 where he was the founder and co-head of TPG’s biotechnology group.
+Dr. Cohen was a Professor of Cellular and Molecular Pharmacology at the University of California, San Francisco (UCSF) from 1988 until 2014.
 From 1995 to 2001, Dr. Cohen served as the Chief of the Division of Diabetes, Endocrinology and Metabolism in the Department of Medicine of UCSF.
-Dr. Cohen also serves as a director of Genomic Health (NASDAQ: GHDX), Roka Bioscience (NASDAQ: ROKA), CareDx (NASDAQ: CDNA), Quintiles Transnational Holdings (NYSE: Q), Five Prime Therapeutics (NASDAQ: FPRX), Biocryst (NASDAQ: BCRX) and Veracyte (NASDAQ: VCYT).
+Dr. Cohen also serves as a director of BioCryst Pharmaceuticals, Inc. (NASDAQ: BCRX), CareDx, Inc. (NASDAQ: CDNA), Genomic Health, Inc. (NASDAQ: GHDX), UroGen (NASDAQ: URGN), and Veracyte, Inc. (NASDAQ: VCYT).
 In addition, Dr. Cohen serves as a director of several privately held companies.
 Dr. Cohen holds a B.S. in Molecular Biophysics and Biochemistry from Yale University, a D.Phil. in Molecular Biophysics from Oxford University and an M.D. from Stanford University.